-A building science expert and president of Meadowlark Builders, Doug attended Michigan State University and graduated with a BS in Chemistry.
+Building science expert and CEO and co-owner of Meadowlark Builders, Doug attended Michigan State University and graduated with a BS in Chemistry.
 After working for a year as a pharmaceutical chemist, Doug left the profession to co-found a woodworking company with Kirk Brandon.
 In 1997, Doug became a carpenter and began remodeling houses, learning all residential trades.
 Doug and Kirk co-founded Meadowlark Builders in 2004.

-Doug spent several years studying primitive living skills, and enjoys cooking, growing food and chasing his 2 young children.
+Doug spent several years studying primitive living skills, and enjoys cooking, growing food and chasing his two young children.

 Kirk Brandon, COO, CFO – BA (Accounting), LAS